 Why is regular air exchange in classrooms important?Classrooms should always be ventilated regularly.
 During ventilation, fresh air flows into the room and replaces the stale air.
 This removes moisture from the room, which reduces the risk of mold growth.
 In addition, fine dust, odors and vapors from e.g. furniture or cosmetics are removed.
 Last but not least, CO2 is removed to the outside, which can make people tired and reduce concentration.

 Due to the comparatively low air volume in the classroom with many students present, the probability of infectious particles accumulating in the room is comparatively high.
 How likely infection is depends on several factors: How many people are in the room and how active are they, how large is the room, how often is the air in the room exchanged, what ventilation is available.
-Since the vast majority of schools in Germany do not have central ventilation systems, ventilation through the windows is the best and often the only way to get fresh air into the classroom.
+Since the vast majority of schools do not have central ventilation systems, ventilation through the windows is the best and often the only way to get fresh air into the classroom.

 How does proper ventilation work in everyday school life?

 Ventilate every 20 minutes with windows wide open during class.
 All windows must be opened wide (shock ventilation).
 The greater the temperature difference between inside and outside, the more effective the ventilation.
 Therefore, when the outside temperature is cold in winter, airing for about 3-5 minutes is sufficient.
 On warm days it is necessary to ventilate longer (about 10-20 minutes).
 In hot weather conditions in midsummer, when the air temperatures outside and inside are similar, the windows should remain open continuously.

 In addition, airing should be done after each class for the entire duration of the break, even during the cold season.